 Our significant investment in and commitment to clinical and laboratory research allows the Siragusa Transplant Center to lead the way in developing influential methods of studying pediatric diseases and transplantation.
 However, we know our ability to succeed in improving the lives of our patients is enhanced when we engage in collaborative research with other respected and well established centers and organizations.
 Sharing information and keeping apprised of what others are doing to advance the lives of pediatric patients across the country and world is a key to any successful scientific endeavor.
 To help support more meaningful, statistically significant research (since pediatric transplant volumes by individual hospitals are often fairly small), the center combines data with multiple institutions, collaborating in national and international research endeavors, studies and reporting entities.

 In addition to external collaboration, the Siragusa Transplant Center collaborates with other departments within the Lurie Children’s family.
-For example, we are currently collaborating with staff from the Department of Psychology to study cognitive functioning among children affected by liver disease and develop new methodologies for the assessment and improvement of quality of life in pediatric transplant recipients.
+For example, we are currently collaborating with staff from the Division of Child & Adolescent Psychiatry to study cognitive functioning among children affected by liver disease and develop new methodologies for the assessment and improvement of quality of life in pediatric transplant recipients.

 At the Siragusa Transplant Center we are committed to research directly related to the improvement of the health of your child.
 We do so by continuing our ongoing commitment to institutional clinical and laboratory research coupled with important collaborative efforts in the field.